Neal Stephenson & Co. turn failed Magic Leap AR project into an Audible drama

 Stephenson: It’s what we used to call a radio play, but you’re not supposed to call it that now.
 Now it’s an audio drama.
 This comes from a thing that Audible’s top brass have been wanting to do for a long time, which is to create entertainment that’s written to the form, meaning not just an actor reading a book out loud, but a fully scripted and produced audio drama.

-GamesBeat: Did the rights revert to you guys when the studio disbanded?
+GamesBeat: Did the rights revert to you when the studio disbanded?

 Stephenson: They certainly own the rights, yeah.
 They’re not about consumer-facing entertainment right now.
 They’ve pivoted strongly toward commercial, industrial types of applications.